Deutsche Bank Logo

 Yes, it is a German bank.
 It was founded in 1870 to help German businesses expand internationally.
 From the start, the brand has operated across borders, supporting German enterprises in their global ventures.

 The bank’s headquarters are in Frankfurt, Germany.
-Over the years, the brand has become one of the leading financial institutions in the world, offering a wide range of banking and financial services.
+Over the years, the brand has become one of the world’s leading financial institutions, offering a wide range of banking and financial services.

 German roots are clear in its support for the country’s economic interests and strong international presence.
 The brand plays a significant role in domestic and global financial markets, showcasing its expertise and reliability.